roppa/learning-rust/README.md

 One of the first things I like to do after gaining some familiarity with a language is a couple of katas, maybe Blackjack, an API of some sort.
 All test driven of course.
 Thats what we'll do here.

+What I find sorely missing in education is hierarchy of importances.
+Most resources give you every single bit of data related to a subject with equal stress.
+For example, with a written language a hierarchy of inportances would be:

+- alphabet
+- words
+- grammar
+- structure

+So, for a new language I first learn the alphabet (operators), words (reserved words), grammar (syntax), structure (files, modules, tests).

 ## Definitions

 Rust is a [system language](https://en.wikipedia.org/wiki/System_programming_language), meaning it can be used for low level stuff such as Operating Systems, hardware and the like.
 That doesn't mean it is limited to those however.